 Beavercape on Sugar Creek

 and I am lucky to live in one of the many headwaters originating in this beautiful region.
 The heavy rains a couple of winters ago caused my small wetlands to disappear with an ever deepening channel through the middle.
-I have noticed the creeks and streams are dropping everywhere as the water table of the entire Appalachian range drops.
+I have noticed the creeks and streams are eroding their banks.
+That soil is gone.

 Pictured here is a photo of the creek and the follow is my fantasy of what the wetlands would look like if I had beavers to help hold the water.